petervaro/meaculpa/README.md

 What is `MeaCulpa`?
 -------------------

-A small and minimalistic error-handling library.
-The main goal was to fullfill the following requirements and create a(n):
+A small and minimalistic error-handling library written in C. The main goal was to fulfill the following requirements and create a(n):

   - (almost) zero-overhead,
   - stack-based (no dynamic allocations),
   - fully backtraced,
-  - produces meaningful error-messages,
+  - meaningful error-message generator,
   - thread-safe (locally handled),
   - type-safe,
-  - extensible/modular,
-  - abstractable/encapsulateable
+  - extensible, flexible and modular,
+  - truly encapsulated (higher level of abstraction),
   - maintainable,

-error-handling library, which can be used in all my personal (and in many other 3rd-party) projects.
+error-handling library, which can be used in any C related projects. *(But of course in the first place it was made to be used by all my personal projects.)*

 Why another error-handling solution?
 ------------------------------------

-C's error handling is explicit, which means the user have to decide what to do locally, right after calling a function and checking its returning value.
+C's error handling is explicit, which means that we have to decide what to do immediately, right after calling a function by (most communly) checking its return value.

-This kind of explicitness is notnecessarely a bad thing, but it makes quite difficult to backtrace an error, therefore it is quite hard to produce meaningful error messages, which also shows the full backtrace from where the error caught and where it appeared first.
-However these are almost necessary informations for better debugging, bringing first class support from users and in overall making more stable and secure software.
+This kind of explicitness is not necessarily a bad thing, but it makes quite difficult to encapsulate the problem of error checking, or to backtrace the error when it has happened during a nested function call chain.
+And it is especially very hard to produce meaningful error messages when a function is well designed and generic enough to be used in several different situations.
+Even though this kind of help is almost mandatory to have better debugging sessions and to bring 'A' class support for clients/users, and overall to develop more stable and secure software.

-While most higher-level languages support some sort of exception handling, it has its own cost too.
-For instance, if inside an exception handler block there can be raised two exception of the same type, it is very difficult to recover from that if one wants to separate the two errors.
+While most higher-level languages support some sort of exception handling, those also have their own costs too.
+For instance, if inside an exception handler block two different functions can raise exceptions of the same type, it is kind of difficult to distinguish between the two errors and inform the user properly.

-Of course one possible solution in that case is, to use two separate exception handling blocks, or another one is to add extra informations to the exception itself and later on check for this information once the exception is handled but that's almost exactly the same, as having explicitly checking the two error- prone function calls separately.
+Of course one possible solution in that case is to use two separate exception handling blocks.
+Another one is to add extra informations to the exception object itself and later on check for this added data once the exception has caught.
+But these are almost exactly the same situations as explicitly and immediately checking the two function calls capable of raising exceptions separately.

-However one good thing about raised exceptions is that they will be raised with or without exception handling.
+*(However one good thing about exceptions is that they will be raised and most likely print nice error-messages even without carefully handling them.)*

-`MeaCulpa` tries to solve these questions without the need of a bloated and expensive framework, and being loyal to the C philosophy and tradition.
+`MeaCulpa` tries to solve these questions without the need of a bloated, process- and memory-expensive framework by also being loyal to the C philosophy and traditions -- it is still explicit and lets the user to have full control.